Khushi-Dixit/Random-password-generator/README.md

 cd random-password-generator

 Usage
-Run the script:
+1.Run the script:

 python password_generator.py

-Follow the on-screen prompts:
+2.Follow the on-screen prompts:

 Enter the desired password length.
 Specify whether to include letters, numbers, and special characters.

-The generated password will be displayed on the screen.
+3.The generated password will be displayed on the screen.

 Example